 - Change your password regularly.
 We typically change our passwords every 60-90 days.
 In the past, we have gone as long as one year before changing our passwords but will say that we have some pretty good passwords.

-Hopefully, this article clearly communicated the reasons in why email containing sensitive information equals risk.
+Hopefully, this article clearly communicated the reasons in why emails containing sensitive information equal risk.
 Now, you might be saying to yourself, this all sounds great but I can’t even remember what I did yesterday, let alone remember a password or even a password I change every 90 days.
 The information provided below will assist you tremendously!

 We will start off by saying that we are not a paid spokesman or endorser.
 We are simply a very satisfied user.
 Check out RoboForm.
-There are other services available that assist with the same concept which you can research by CLICKING HERE.
-All of the services available are really the next best thing since sliced bread.
+There are other services available that assist with the same concept which you can research by clicking here.
+All of the services available are really the next best thing since…well, the computer!
 It will save all of your passwords for you.
 Typically, you remember just one Master password and the service will remember your password for everything else.
 How?
 For RoboForm, you login while you’re surfing the internet.
 Once logged in, it’s right there watching your every move as you surf and log into your favorite websites.
 It will save your information and even time out after a predetermined time you set.
 Additionally, many settings can be customized to your personal taste.

 Your settings can be simple or more complex.
 Don’t have your computer with you?
-You can login to RoboForm from any computer anywhere in the world and use as if you were on your own personal computer.
+You can login to RoboForm from any computer and even your iPhone anywhere in the world.
 You can even have RoboForm generate passwords for you if you aren’t creative enough in doing that yourself.
 We included a little screen shot to show you how easy it is.

-We’ve been using RoboForm for close to 8 years now.
+We’ve been using RoboForm for well over a decade now.
 With each update, comes great new enhancements.
 Lastly, we should make it known that we have never had any of our information compromised…anywhere!
-Hopefully, we’ve communicated the reasons in why email containing sensitive information equals risk and now you have some more resources to research so you can protect yourself!
-Feel free to share this article by clicking any of the social media icons below our disclaimer.
+Hopefully, we’ve communicated the reasons why emails containing sensitive information equal risk and now you have some more resources to research so you can protect yourself!
+Feel free to share this article by clicking the share link located toward the top, below this post title.